kabirverchand/kabirverchand.github.io/_pages/about.md

 3. Lou, M., **Verchand, K.A.**, and Pananjady, A. (2024), [Hyperparameter tuning via trajectory predictions: Stochastic prox-linear methods in matrix sensing](https://arxiv.org/abs/2402.01599)

 4. Mardia, J., **Verchand, K.A.**, and Wein, Alexander S. (2024), [Low-degree phase transitions for detecting a planted clique in sublinear time](https://arxiv.org/abs/2402.05451)
+	- Conference on Learning Theory (COLT) 2024, to appear.